kontent-ai-bot/kontent-jekyll/README.md

 # Jekyll Kentico

-Jekyll Kentico is utilizing Kentico Cloud, headless CMS, as a content repository and integrates it with Jekyll static site generator.
+Jekyll Kentico is utilizing Kentico Kontent, headless CMS, as a content repository and integrates it with Jekyll static site generator.
 You can generate posts, pages, collections and data items.

 ## Examples